 Have your students watch the following two videos back to back.
 Not the galloping buffalo, the video below that.
 These two videos together are great resources for a lesson on the value of primary sources.

-How did a Dakota boy learn to hunt buffalo?
+How did Dakota boys learn to hunt buffalo?

 How old did you have to be?
-To answer those questions, watch this video, Becoming a Buffalo Hunter with photos and paintings from the Library of Congress.
+To answer those questions, watch this video, Buffalo Hunter with photos and paintings from the Library of Congress.

-Becoming a Buffalo Hunter in Native American Culture How did you learn to hunt buffalo?
+Watch the version of Buffalo Hunter with animation.
+How did you learn to hunt buffalo?
 How old did you have to be?
 This is the same audio as the one above but with animation.

 Now that we have watched the two videos, answer the following questions: